 [18F]fluciclovine has only low accumulation in granulocytes and macrophages, and can therefore usually separate tumours from inflammatory response better than [18F]FDG; however, uptake in T and B cells is significant (Oka et al., 2014).

 Tracer has excellent in vivo stability; Asano et al (2011) did not find any label-carrying metabolites in the plasma, and also urine contains almost exclusively the parent tracer.
 Neither did Sörensen et al (2013) find any metabolites in the human blood samples, and only ∼1% in rats.
 Thus, correction for metabolites is not necessary.

-Excretion of the tracer into urine is slow.
-Clearance from blood is still fast since tracer is quicly distributed into all tissues, including skeletal muscle, where the uptake continued to the end of the scan (Asano et al., 2011; Sörensen et al., 2013).
+Excretion of the tracer into urine is slow because of renal reuptake via ASCT (Ono et al., 2016).
+Clearance from blood is still fast since tracer is quickly distributed into all tissues, including skeletal muscle, where the uptake continued to the end of the scan (Asano et al., 2011; Sörensen et al., 2013).
 Blood activity reaches a relatively stable level 10 min p.i. and after that decreases only slowly (Sörensen et al., 2013).

 Sörensen et al (2013) measured the blood activity using continuous blood sampling system for the first 10 min, and took discrete blood and plasma samples for 90 or 120 min.
 Blood TAC was converted to plasma TAC using individually measured plasma/blood ratios, which are not mentioned in the publication.

 Sörensen et al (2013) noted that the summed image for 1-15 min p.i. had the best tumour-to-background contrast, and they used it for clinical image review, VOI definition, and for calculating SUV.
 Tumour uptake was highest at ∼3 min.
 In muscle, uptake was slow and continued to increase over 90 min.
 In bone marrow the washout was slow.